jensstein/oandbackup/FAQ.md

 Create a separate folder and choose it in oabx preferences (User preferences) as your "Backup folder".

 Another mistake which might happen is, that you set special filters which lead to an empty result.

+#### I do not see the app which is currently backed up in the notification during batch or scheduled backups

+To optimize the performance of scheduled and batch backups, these tasks are executed in parallel, based on the amount of cores your SOC's CPU has.
+So notification always shows the last one which was started on whatever free core of your SOC's CPU.

 #### How can I backup SMS & Call log?